What Causes Pneumonia?

 Pneumocystis jiroveci pneumonia, which is caused by a fungus, is sometimes seen in people whose immune system is impaired (due to HIV infection or certain medications that suppress the immune system).

-Other less common pneumonias may be quite serious and occur more often.
 Various special pneumonias are caused by the inhalation of food, liquid, gases or dust.